ksu-is/NameGen/README.md

 # NameGen
-Generates name options
+Generates name options for children and/or pets

-This has two main uses: naming a company or naming a pet/child.